eclipse-sumo/sumo/docs/web/docs/Tools/Visualization.md

 To visualize the flow on an intersection with line widths according to the amount of traffic, the tool [route2poly.py](../Tools/Routes.md#route2polypy) can be used.

 1. Use [netedit](../Netedit/index.md) to select all edges at one or more intersection for which the flow shall be visualized and save the selection to a file (e.g. *sel.txt*)
 2. generate polygons with widths according to the number of vehicles passing the selected edges.
 When setting **--scale-width to 0.01**, 100 vehicles using the same edge sequence will correspond to a polygon width of 1m.
-The option **--spread** is used to prevent overlapping of the generated polygons and should be adapted according the the polygon width.
+The option **--spread** is used to prevent overlapping of the generated polygons and should be adapted according to the polygon width.

         route2poly.py NET routes.rou.xml -o flows.poly.xml --filter-output.file sel.txt --scale-width 0.01 --internal --spread 1 --hue cycle